nubsuki/YouTube-Downloader/Readme.md

 ---

-### Why I Made This
-I created this application because most websites and applications for downloading YouTube videos require payment or subscriptions.
-As a hobbyist video editor, I wanted a free and straightforward solution.
-Although I don't have much experience with Python, I managed to build this thanks to the little help of AI.

----

 ### Latest Release
 You can download the latest version of the application from the **Releases** section on this GitHub repository.
 Simply download and run the executable to get started.